Jojotheamazing/esp32-console/README.md

 - Design it on a breadboard
 - Do all the fixing and coding on the breadboard
 - Move to making the case and soldering everything
+- Might make a pcb if it gets too big but i have no idea how so need to learn first